History of Dedham, Massachusetts, 1900–1999: Buildings

+Sports

 Dedham High School began playing Norwood High School in an annual football contest in 1920.
 Over the years, there have been several notable incidents.
-In 1946, thousands of fans swarmed the field for about 20 minutes after a Norwood touchdown pass was brought back on an offensive interfernce penalty.
+In 1946, thousands of fans swarmed the field for about 20 minutes after a Norwood touchdown pass was brought back on an offensive interference penalty.
 During the closing minutes of the game, the crowd threw stones and other objects at the officials.
 The Dedham Police Department had to escort them off the field after the game.

 In 1956, seven boys from Norwood High School threw bottles of blue and white paint, the school colors, through the windows of Dedham's School Department administration building to celebrate their team's win the day before.
 While they admitted to the paint, they denied being involved with the smashing of 22 windows at Dedham High School on Thanksgiving Day.

-20th century representation in the General Court

-Dedham was represented by a number of women and men in the Great and General Court of Massachusetts.